MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/sql-server.md

 3. If needed, select an on-premises data gateway.

-4. If this is the first time you're connecting to this database, select the authentication kind and input your credentials.
+4. If you're connecting to this database for the first time, select the authentication kind and input your credentials.

-5. If the connection is not encrypted, and the connection dialog contains a **Use Encrypted Connection** check box, clear the check box.
+5. If the connection isn't encrypted, and the connection dialog contains a **Use Encrypted Connection** check box, clear the check box.

 6. Select **Next** to continue.